- Oregon State Representative, 1967-1970.

 About Chief Justice Carson

 Wallace P. Carson was born and raised in Salem, Oregon, and graduated from Salem High School (now North Salem High School).
 While attending school at Stanford University, Carson was in the Reserve Officer Training Corps (ROTC).
-After graduating Stanford University, Carson enrolled in Willamette University’s law school and graduated with his Juris Doctor in 1962.
-Carson then spent three years on active duty in the Air Force, and was in the armed forces for 34 years over the course of his life.
+After graduating Stanford University, he enrolled in Willamette University’s law school and graduated with his Juris Doctor in 1962.
+He then spent three years on active duty in the Air Force, and was in the armed forces for 34 years over the course of his life.

 Following his years in the legislature, Carson was appointed to the Marion County Circuit Court by Governor Robert W. Straub in 1977.
 Governor Vic Atiyeh appointed him to a position on the Oregon Supreme Court in 1982.
 Carson’s fellow justices chose him to serve as chief justice from 1991-2005.
-Carson is the longest serving Chief Justice in Oregon’s history.
+He is the longest serving Chief Justice in Oregon’s history.